SidhantCodes/NarrativeNugget/README.md

 ## Credits
 The bard-api used in the making of this project was made by @dsdanielpark (link to repo: https://github.com/DSDanielPark/BARD_API).

-## Important note
-- For the installation of bard-api, prior to running the program, please follow the link above to the repo of bard-api and follow the methods mentioned there for proper installation
-- Also please update the token key for authentication of bard-api, by following the steps mentioned in the original repo

 ## Current Status of the project
 - As of now the code isn't fully optimized.
 It takes a chunk of characters at a time and generates it's summary thereby intro and outro of bard is redundant.